Home

 The soft-shelled egg is laid sometime between 10 and 36 days after mating.
 The female lays her egg by lying on her back, rolling it down her stomach and enveloping straight into her “pouch”.
 Echidnas do not actually have a permanent pouch; instead they have contracting muscles in their abdomens, which forms a pouch-like fold.
 As both male and female echidnas can form a pouch in this way, it makes the sexes indistinguishable.

-After 10 days the young echidna, which is called a Puggle, taps on the inside of the egg with a tooth to break the soft shell, this is the only tooth the echidna has, and it drops off 1-2 days after hatching.
-The puggle stays in the pouch for a further 2 months until it starts to develop its spines, at which time mum will now leave it under a pile of mulch, hollow log, burrow or any suitable sheltered space.
-She will return every 2-10 days to feed the young through a series of mammary pores on her stomach.
+After 10.5 days the young echidna, which is called a Puggle, taps on the inside of the egg with what is called an egg tooth to break the soft shell, this is the only tooth the echidna has, and it drops off 1-2 days after hatching.
+The puggle stays in the pouch for a further 50 days until it starts to develop its spines, at which time mum will dig a nursery burrow in which she will leave the puggle.
+She will return every 5 to 6 days to feed the young through a series of mammary pores on her stomach.
 Milk is secreted through these pores, and as with Kangaroos and Possums the milk changes according to the growth stage of the young.
 How clever is that?
-The young Echidna is as far as we know independent at 7 months old.
+The young Echidna is as far as we know independent at 10 months old.

 Body temperature is lower than most mammals; they share this low body temperature with the Platypus being 33 degrees as they are the only other species of Monotremes.
 They are excellent swimmers having spines that are hollow thus helping with flotation, and in summer will cool themselves by swimming or going underground in hollows or burrows.
 The spines are actually tough hollow hair follicles, the echidna also has fur between the spines, and in Tasmania the fur can be so long that it covers the spines.